rajbot/quarantine-guide/index.md

 ### Other hand hygiene
 Frequent handwashing will leave your hands dry.
 At least once a day, use hand lotion to moisturize your hands so your skin does not crack and bleed.
 Also, be sure to keep your fingernails trimmed.

+### Monitoring baseline metrics

+There are a couple tools that are useful to have to monitor your health.
+The first is a thermometer.
+Forehead thermometers or in-ear thermometers are quick and work well.
+It is important to know what your baseline temperature is, so that if you start to feel sick, you will know what temperature is normal for you.
+Check your temperature regularly and write it down in a log.

+Another tool that is useful to have is a pulse oximeter.
+These are inexpensive tools that clip to your fingertip and measure your blood oxygen level.
+An oxygen saturation level of 95 and above is considered normal for most people.
+It is good to know what level is normal for you.
+In case you get sick and have difficulty breathing, a pulse oximeter can let you know if your blood oxygen level is too low.

 ----

 ## Disinfecting